Kevin12J/cse15l-lab-reports/lab3.md

 ./government/Media/Working_for_Free.txt:matched wits with the partners over lunch at an upscale restaurant.
 ./biomed/1471-2458-3-2.txt:          outside the home (such as workplace or restaurants).
 They
 ```
+The `--exclude-dir` command line option is used alongside the `-r` command line argument and it makes `grep` avoid the specified directory when searching recurssively.
+For example, callling `grep -r restaurant --exclude-dir 911report` doesn't return the lines that contain `restaurant` in the `911report` directory even thought their are lines in that directory that contain `restaurant`.
+This command line option would be useful for when you want to search through all the subdirectories, but want to exclude a certain directory and its subdirectories if it has any.
 ##### calling `grep -r FBI --exclude-dir Gen_Account_Office` in `technical/government` directory
 ```
 ./Media/Raising_the_Bar.txt:FBI
 ```
+The `--exclude-dir` command line option is used alongside the `-r` command line argument and it makes `grep` avoid the specified directory when searching recurssively.
+For example, calling `grep -r FBI --exclude-dir Gen_Account_Office` in the `technical/government` directory doesn't return the lines that contain `FBI` in the `Gen_Account_Offices` directory.
+This command line option would be useful for when you want to search through all the subdirectories, but want to exclude a certain directory and avoid going through a certain set of data such as the `Gen_Account_Offices` information.
 #### command-line option #3: `-n`,`--line-number` (found using `man grep`)
 ##### calling `grep -n pineapple  *.txt ` in the `technical/biomed` directory
 ```